SynthSy/pso2-hero-guide/README.md

-pso2-hero-guide
+# A PSO2 Guide for Hero

-A guide for PSO2, on the class Hero (Hr).
+A PSO2 Guide for the Action RPG PSO2, for the class Hero, written with Twitter's Bootstrap 4.